-Having your flight delayed and not knowing what to do next can certainly be a lot more confusing than imagined.
+Having your flight delayed or your connecting flights missed and not knowing what to do next can certainly be a lot more confusing than imagined.
 Aside from ruining travel plans or missing valuable business matters, most of the air passengers are completely unaware of their European passenger rights.
 Since the EU261 compensation regulation has been adopted, air travellers have been protected against flight disruption, meaning that if they are eligible under EU law, they can claim flight delay compensation and theoretically receive up to 600 EUR.
 This is, of course, possible only under some very specific EU flight compensation rules, which indicates the importance of understanding the EU passenger rights in debt.

-To help you learn more about your European union air passenger rights, this text will provide you with the ultimate guide to claim EU flight delay compensation.
+To help you learn more about your European union air passenger rights, this text will provide you with the ultimate guide to claim EU flight cancellation or delay compensation.
 The following topics will be discussed:

 - What is the flight delay compensation under Regulation 261/2004?